 Because we need to observe Social Security and pension income, and because we do not have a good method for accounting for earnings, we selected a sample in their late 60s who are not working.
-However, those still working in their late 60s tend to be better off than those retire, so we are not accounting for the entire distribution, and, in fact, we are underestimating the resources of the cohort.
+However, those still working in their late 60s tend to be better off than those who are already retired at that age, so we are not accounting for the entire distribution, and, in fact, we are underestimating the resources of the cohort.
 In future work we will take them into account.

-We probably have missed some pension income and possible some Social Security income because people have not claimed them at the time we observe their income.
+We probably have missed some pension income and some Social Security income because a few people have not yet claimed them at the time we observe their income.
 We will use future waves of HRS when all pension and Social Security income will have been claimed to fill in such missing income.